 In some organisations, this process can be very political, in which case, it might be smart to get a good consultant on board to help you create an effective sponsorship strategy, build your capacity for doing sponsorship well, or both.
 If you go down this track, be sure you get someone who has sponsorship expertise across sectors, not a fundraiser or someone specialised solely in cultural sponsorship.
 I’m not knocking that expertise, but if you need big change, you should be open to proven strategies that may come from well outside of your sector.

 Along that same line of thinking, look at books, bloggers, associations, and social media from across the spectrum.
 Follow #sponsorship, #sportsbiz, and #eventprofs on Twitter.
 Be open to ideas from all manner of credible resources.
-You may want to start with the many industry resources lists on this site, but certainly don’t limit yourself.
+You may want to start with the many industry resources lists on this site.
+I also offer a comprehensive, online sponsorship training program for rightsholders, with examples, ideas, and case studies across the spectrum.

 First, you need to identify the events or programs that have the most commercial appeal for sponsorship.
 These will tend to have one or more of the following: